AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/airtable-modules.md

 #### Watch Records {#watch-records}

-This trigger module executes a scenario when a new record is added or updated in the table.
-The module returns all standard fields associated with the record or records, along with any custom fields and values that the connection accesses.
-You can map this information in subsequent modules in the scenario.
+This trigger module starts a scenario when a record is created or updated in the specified table.

 >[!NOTE]
 >
->In order to use this module, the Created Time field must be created in your table.
+>In order to use this module, the Created Time field or Last Modified Time field must be created in your table.

 <table style="table-layout:auto">
  <col>